-Or did He change?
-Did the rules of His game adapt along with the values of our culture?
+Or did God change?
+Did the rules of God's game adapt along with the values of our culture?
 How can it be that we eat shellfish now, when it was forbidden 4000 years ago?
 Or why do we believe slavery is wrong now, when it seemed a part of normal life back then?
 How is it that we have a shifting morality if our God is so unchanging?

 And so how does this knowledge affect how we attend to our daily ministry of reconciliation?
-If our understanding of what is right and just lies in our laws or in society’s norms, how can we be assured that tomorrow we will still see our ministry in the same light?
+If our understanding of what is right lies in our laws or in society’s norms, how can we be assured that tomorrow we will still see our ministry in the same light?
 Will we look back and be pleased with our work, or will be ashamed of what we perpetuated?

 Reflecting on our understanding of ‘fair’ and ‘good,’ will we chuckle at ourselves for being so backward, so old fashioned?
 Who will we understand as the lepers of our time?
 Who the Pharisees?
 In 50 years, what new insight on scripture will give fresh perspective on the work we do today and make us question our motives?